The British Pop Archive

-The British Pop Archive (BPA) is a national collection dedicated to the preservation and research of popular culture.
+The British Pop Archive (BPA) is a national collection dedicated to the preservation and research of popular culture, counter-culture and youth culture.

 Manchester's vibrant cultural scene is a global symbol of innovation, creativity and social progress.
 This history, rooted particularly within music, TV and the arts, distinguishes the city as unique.
 It makes it the perfect setting for a collection that preserves and tells the stories of popular culture on a national scale.

-The collection comprises major archives of individuals and organisations involved in British popular culture and the creative industries: from the business records of managers and TV companies to the personal papers of iconic artists and photographers, to the recorded experiences of audiences and fans.
+The collection comprises major archives of individuals and organisations involved in British popular culture and the creative industries: from the business records of managers, music venues and TV companies to the personal papers of iconic musicians, artists, designers and photographers, to the recorded experiences of audiences and fans.

-Any queries relating to the collection can be directed to the Special Collections and Services Team.
+Any queries relating to the use of the collection or donations to the archive can be directed to the Special Collections Team:

 Current archives